 A dedicated organisational change team is in place to ensure that the PCC Group is able to meet the budgetary challenges that it is facing.
-This reserve will fund the costs of this team between 2016/17 and 2017/18.
+This reserve funded the cost of this team between 2016/17 and 2017/18 and will no longer be in use.